-My purpose in this talk is to try to explain why there is, within Quebec, a strong nationalist movement seeking for independence and for a renewed partnership with Canada.
+Why is there, within Quebec, a strong nationalist movement seeking independence from Canada?
 This might seem, at first, surprising since Canada is after all a federal state and Quebec is a province within that state.
 Therefore, Quebec enjoys some level of self-government and it is, for that reason, in a better situation than Scotland, Wales, Catalonia, Gallicia or the Basque Country.
 These nations would love to be federated states in a true federation.
 So how do we explain Quebec nationalism?
 Does the example of Quebec prove once and for all that nationalists, in general, are never going to be happy with less than full sovereignty, no matter how hard we try to accommodate their needs?
-This is what I want to refute in what follows.
-I want to show that the choice for independence can be explained despite the fact that Quebec seems to enjoy a certain amount of self-government as a province within Canada.
+I want to show that the choice of independence can be explained despite the fact that Quebec seems to enjoy a certain amount of self-government as a province within Canada.
 I shall make observations in order to explain what appears to be a very puzzling situation.
 How do we account for the fact that Quebec is still unhappy within Canada even if it is a federated state?

 I shall first show that Canadians refuse to recognize the existence of a Quebec people and I shall then prove that the federal government is engaged into a process of nation building.
 It wants to create a Canadian national identity while ignoring the Quebec identity.